 A humane rat trap is a great way to remove rodents from your property without killing them.
 Live rat traps are often designed either as a cage that snaps shut when triggered from inside or as a device that tips rodents into an inescapable container, like a bucket.

 The rodents can then be relocated to a site away from their nest.
 This ensures that they are removed from your property, but are completely unharmed in the process.
-For animal-lovers, this is a great alternative to lethal methods of pest control.
+For animal-lovers, this is a great alternative to lethal methods and other traps or rodent control tools.

-A non-lethal rat trap also removes any need for poisons, electronic or mechanical traps, which can be hazardous to have around your home.
+A non-lethal rat trap also removes any need for best rat killer poisons, electronic or mechanical traps, which can be hazardous to have around your home.
 Accidental poisoning or injury can occur with traditional methods of rodent extermination, which is a particular worry if you live with children or pets!

 Humane rat removal is the perfect way to safely and kindly eliminate rodents from inside or outside your home.
 Unlike some other methods of removal, live traps are usually completely weatherproof, making them ideal for outdoor use.
 If you have a problem with squirrels or chipmunks, many traps are large and sturdy enough to take care of these, too!